 Rocky Corner’s 33 acres were part of a larger farm owned by the Meyers/Halter family.
 The land was in the original center of Bethany Parish near a church and a schoolhouse.
 In the 1800’s, the family produced vegetables and eggs on Rocky Corner Farm.
 Before she died in the 1990’s, Elsie Halter cared for up to 30 dairy cows, working them through the stonewall-lined pastures we still see today.
 Portions of the larger farm were sold off as the years passed, and adjoining land is now owned by Yale, the Regional Water Authority, and other private landowners.

-There is one pear tree remaining from Elsie Halter’s little orchard.
-We have rescued some scion from this delicious pear tree and the scion will be used to propagate some new trees.
+There is one pear tree remaining from Elsie Halter’s small orchard.
+We have rescued some scion from this delicious pear tree.
+Our friend Michael Calhoun has used the scion to propagate some new trees for us.
 There are several other excellent tree specimens including productive chestnuts, butternut, sugar maple, red and white oak.
 The soil is excellent quality having been cow pasture for years.
 It needs weeding, deep ripping to eliminate the plow pan, and cover cropping to revitalize it.
-We will work to bring back the native species of plants and grasses through rotational grazing of ruminents and poultry.
-We will construct a pond where the water puddles, to enhance habitat for increased species diversity.
+We will work to bring back the native species of plants and grasses through rotational grazing of ruminants and poultry.
+We will construct two ponds which will fill from natural run-off, to enhance habitat for increased species diversity.

 Our land is adjacent to protected watershed owned by the Regional Water Authority.
 Lake Chamberlain is one of the primary reservoirs for the city of New Haven.
 It lies a short distance due east of Rocky Corner.
 The lake is surrounded by trails which can be used for hiking, horses and skiing.
 A public access walking and horse trail easement will run around a small portion of the Rocky Corner property, across neighboring 100+ acre Spykman Preserve, to the Water Authority land and reservoir.